dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 error values, because exceptions in FunLang do not carry any value.
-We choose to have `State` on top of `Error`, but for FunLang different orderings of `Error` and `State` cannot be observed, since `catch` can at most have a stateful computation which has been run with `evalState` or `execState` and therefore state cannot escape outside of that computation.
+We choose to have `State` on top of `Error`, but for FunLang different orderings of `Error` and `State` cannot be observed, since `catch` can at most have a stateful computation which has been run with `evalState`, `execState` or `runState` and therefore state cannot escape outside of that computation.
 One could extend FunLang with the `Error` monad that can be combined with `State` somehow in order to be able to interrupt stateful computations with errors.

 Note, that there is an important relation between the pure and the `IO` monad stacks above.
 They satisfy the $isCompatible$ relation in MIL (the former is a